alorence/django-modern-rpc/docs/server.rst

     # server won't register the system.* procedures

 .. warning::

-  Disabling the system procedure registration may prevent some clients (in particular, XML-RPC ones) to send request to your server, use at your own risks.
+  Disabling the system procedure registration may prevent some clients (in particular, XML-RPC ones) to send request to your server, use at your own risk.

 Authentication
 ^^^^^^^^^^^^^^